adtyavrdhn/adtyavrdhn/README.md

 ## 🚀 What I'm Up To

 - 🔍 **Deep diving into AI**: Exploring agentic frameworks, vector databases, MCP server implementations.
-- 🌱 **Growing in Open Source**: Recently started contributing to projects I love - always learning how things *really* work
+- 🌱 **Growing in Open Source**: Recently started contributing to projects I love
 - 💼 **Building at Cisco**: Full-stack development with a heavy backend focus
 - 📝 **Learning**: I document my learnings here → [dev.to/adivardh](https://dev.to/adivardh)